BAWDESWELL Family Eucharist Ordinary Time, with Baptism

 Amen.

-Prayers of Intercession Please kneel or sit
+Prayers of Intercession (please kneel or sit)

 The peace of the Lord be always with you.

-All: and also with you.
+All and also with you.

-(The gifts of the people are presented).
+During which the gifts of the people are presented.

-Prayers at the Preparation of the Table Please remain standing
+Prayers at the Preparation of the Table (please remain standing)

-Blessed are you, Lord God of all creation:
+Blessed are you, Lord God of all creation;

-through your goodness we have this bread to set before you, which earth has given and human hands have made..
+through your goodness we have this bread to set before you, which earth has given and human hands have made.
 It will become for us the bread of life.

-All: Blessed be God for ever.
+All Blessed be God for ever.

-Blessed are you, Lord God of all creation: through your goodness we have this wine to set before you, fruit of the vine and work of human hands.
+through your goodness we have this wine to set before you, fruit of the vine and work of human hands.
 It will become for us the cup of salvation.

-All: Blessed be God for ever.
+All Blessed be God for ever.

-Eucharistic Prayer C
+Eucharistic Prayer

 The Lord is here.